 “(…) Ignition and it’s investors are chumps who don’t know a thing about business, let alone game design. (…)I suppose one wonders why Ignition continued to put so much faith in Paul… it’s because Paul never delivered a game.
 He would deliver a movie to corporate every single time because the game was unplayable, unpredictable, and scripted/edited movies are great for pretend time with the executives who know nothing about what real game development looks like.”

 “(…) Basically all iterations of the game suffered because of one main reason:The corporate heads at Ignition didn’t know how to control nor run a US based game studio.
 They made some seriously bad choices in managers and directors down the line.”

 Today, some key Reich’s developers work within Studio Wildcard, well known for Ark: Survival Evolved and its upcoming sequel.
-There are at least 10 ex-developers in the company, including Jeremy Stieglitz and Richard Kidd.
+There are at least 8 ex-developers within the company, including Jeremy Stieglitz and Richard Kidd.
 Still according to Cory Collins, many of Reich’s scriptwriting, visual and gameplay ideas made their way to the game Wolfenstein: The New Order.